SltnBM/GPA-calculator/README.md

 ```
 4. 🖊️ Follow prompts:
    - Enter number of courses
-   - For each course: name, SKS (can be decimal), and grade
+   - For each course: name, credits (can be decimal), and grade
    - Press `Ctrl+C` at any time to stop early and still get the summary

 ## 📊 Grade Scale